-The award winning Norwegian Entrepreneurship program (Gründerskolen) is a Norwegian academic cooperation programme involving all the universities and several university colleges in Norway.
-The Centre for Entrepreneurship at the University of Oslo has the overall academic and administrative responsibility for the programme.
+The award winning Norwegian School of Entrepreneurship (Gründerskolen) is a Norwegian academic cooperation program involving all the universities and several university colleges in Norway.
+The University of Oslo has the overall academic and administrative responsibility for the program.

-In 2007 the programme recieved first price for ’Best quality in higher education’ by the Norwegian Minsitry of education and research and in 2006 a price for ”best learning environment” at the University of Oslo.
+In 2007 the program received first price for ’Best quality in higher education’ by the Norwegian Ministry of education and research and in 2006 a price for ”best learning environment” at the University of Oslo.
+In 2012 the program won «Best Startup Industry Provider» in the Norwegian Startup Awards.

-The Norwegian Entrepreneurship programme is divided into three parts, and offers students the opportunity to gain first-hand experience of entrepreneurship by working as an intern within a hightech start-up company overseas.
+The Norwegian School of Entrepreneurship program is divided into four parts, and offers students the opportunity to gain first-hand experience of entrepreneurship by working as interns within a high-tech start-up company overseas.

 The Introductory course i held in Norway, gives the students a theoretic understanding of the elements of a business plan.

-Beside the work placement, the students follow classes at on of our partner universities.
-Classes are usually held evenings, but could also be during weekends depending on the destination.
+Beside the work placement, the students follow classes at one of our partner universities.
+Classes are usually held one day a week.
 The students have several assignments during the period.
+This course focuses on theory of how to start and grow a successful, high-potential enterprise, and will address different key challenges facing such a start-up venture.

 Our destinations and partners abroad: